Sunye: Singing career

 Sunye has contributed her vocals on the tracks of various Korean artists, including Mighty Mouth's "Energy" and Park Jin-young's "Afternoon Separation."
 She recorded the single "Maybe" for the soundtrack of the popular KBS Korean drama, Dream High.
 In November 2010, Sunye recorded "This Christmas" with her JYP labelmates as the title track for the debut of JYP Nation with a subsequent music video released on December 1, 2010.

 In addition to recording collaborations, Sunye has also performed with other artists on stage, including "Stand Up for Love" with Davichi and Taeyeon on SBS Gayo Daejeon in 2008.
 In December 2008, she performed "Buttons" with Taeyeon, Gyuri, and Ga-in on KBS Music Bank.
 Sunye and her bandmate Park Ye-eun collaborated with Jo Kwon and Park Jin-young to perform "That's What Friends Are For" on the KBS program Yoon Dohyun's Love Letter.
 On SBS Inkigayo's 500th Episode, Sunye and Jo Kwon sang the 2AM single "This Song" as a duet.

-In December 2014, Sunye stated in an interview with Joongang Ilbo's US branch at a non-profit church concert that she had officially retired from Wonder Girls and the entertainment industry.
-This was dismissed by JYPE as false, but less than a year later JYP released an official statement confirming Sunye's departure from the group.

 On August 8, 2018, it was announced that Sunye had signed with Polaris Entertainment and would be making her return to the entertainment industry after her long hiatus.

-In 2021, the teaser for reality show Mama the Idol was released with Sunye confirmed as one of the cast members.
+In 2021, the teaser for reality show Mama The Idol was released with Sunye confirmed as one of the cast members.
 On December 10, 2021, the first episode of the show aired on tvN.
 On the January 14 broadcast, members competed for the position of main vocalist which Sunye ultimately won.
 On January 28, Mamadol then released their debut digital single "Mama The Idol".

 In February 2022, Sunye signed a contract with Blockberry Creative.

-On July 12, 2022, Blockberry Creative announced her first mini album Genuine, with the lead singles "Glass Heart" and "Just A Dancer", which was released on July 26.
-"Glass Heart" was pre-released on July 19.
+On July 12, 2022, Blockberry Creative announced Sunye's first mini album Genuine, which was released on July 26.
+It features the lead singles "Glass Heart" and "Just A Dancer"; "Glass Heart" was pre-released on July 19.

-On August 25, 2022, it was announced that Sunye will be releasing "My Regards", a remake of the Ribbon Project in collaboration with Jo Kwon, It will be released on August 28.
+On August 28, 2022, Sunye released "My Regards", a collaboration with Jo Kwon.

+On June 29, 2023, Sunye announced through her social media account that she had terminated her contract with Blockberry Creative.